salma-hussein/salma-hussein/README.md

 Building full-stack web applications that bridge the gap between elegant design and powerful functionality.
 Specializing in end-to-end development where every line of code serves a purpose.

-Exploring intersections of technology, gaming, and visual storytelling.
+Exploring the intersection of technology and visual storytelling.

 </td>
 </tr>